anadeem717/anadeem717/README.md

 - RTOS

 ## ⬆ What I'm up to
-- 🔨 I'm currently developing a IoT water leak detector using Arduino.
+- 🔨 I'm currently working on expanding on the IoT water leak detector.
 The system will be able to detect a leak and notify the user's phone as well as deploy an alarm.
-    - Update: I've created the basic input and outputs for the system, and I will now add a WiFi module to I can send alerts to the user's phone.

 ## 🎯 In the near future I plan too...
 - Get into firmware development